Public health precautions during the semester

 Rams take care of Rams.
 Our most important commodity is the health of our students, faculty, staff and university visitors.
 We must do our part to keep each other healthy and to protect the health of our family, friends and larger Northern Colorado community.

-Following public health guidance can help prevent COVID-19, and allows us to be together on university grounds.
+Following public health guidance can help prevent the spread of COVID-19, and allows us to be together at CSU.

-While you’re on a campus, you will be expected to wear a mask, wash your hands often with soap and water, avoid gathering in groups and practice physical distancing.
+While you’re on university grounds, all students, faculty and staff are expected to wear a mask, wash hands often with soap and water, avoid gathering in groups, and maintain physical distancing of at least six feet.

 - Wash your hands with soap and water or use hand sanitizer